-Per City of Puyallup engineering staff, an approximately 1400-foot section of sanitary sewer between South Meridian and 5th Street SW along 15th Ave SW is undersized and does not currently have capacity for future development.
+Per City of Puyallup engineering staff, an approximately 1400-foot section of sanitary sewer between South Meridian and 5th Street SW under SR512 and in line with 14th Ave SW is undersized and does not currently have capacity for future development.
 This is set to be upsized as part of the City's capital improvement projects in 2024.